 If there are no complications, moms and babies typically go home one or two days after a vaginal birth and within four days if they’ve had a cesarean section.
 We’ll give you advice to help things go well and to keep your baby safe and healthy as you settle in at home.

-We get to know each mom, baby and family that comes to the Women and Newborn Center, and we work hard to make your time with us comfortable and safe.
+We get to know each mom, baby and family that comes to the Women and Newborns Center, and we work hard to make your time with us comfortable and safe.
 For example:

-- Spacious labor suites have Jacuzzi tubs, private bathrooms and fold-out couches for dads and other guests.
+- Spacious labor suites have Jacuzzi tubs, private bathrooms and fold-out couches for your support partner.

-- Our Family Waiting Room is more like a living room, with comfortable couches and chairs, a fireplace and picture windows so you don't have to stay in your room the entire stay.
+- Our Fireside Room is like a living room, with comfortable couches and chairs, a fireplace and picture windows so you don't have to stay in your room the entire stay.

-- You and your guests can order meals from Cuisine On Call between 7:00 a.m. and 6:30 p.m.
+- You and partner can order meals from our cafeteria between 7:00 a.m. and 6:30 p.m.
 These meals are delivered to your room, and mom’s meal is free.

 - Our security system sounds an alarm if a baby gets too close to an exit.